Norman Garrett (automotive engineer): Mazda

 His work on the design package for the "Light Weight Sports " (aka MX-5 Miata) project, spearheaded by product planner Bob Hall was Garrett’s most notable automotive engineering achievement.
-Using his racecar engineering background, Garrett’s goal was to make the Miata as great to drive as it was to look at, with a focus on eventual spec-class racing (taking his learnings from his Datsun 510 racing experience).
+Using his racecar engineering background, Garrett’s goal was to make the Miata as great to drive as it was to look at, with a focus on eventual spec-class racing (taking his learnings from his Porsche and Datsun racing experience).
 This involved developing the architecture of the Miata’s structural elements, suspension, engine and powerplant, human occupants, etc. so that they would fit under the bodywork being "styled" by the studio’s designers.

 Garrett worked with body designers Wu Huang Chin, Mark Jordan, and Yagi-san.
 This styling team was managed by supervisor Tom Matano and K. Hayashi and on other new products developed by the studio, all reporting to S. Fukuda who was Design Director for the studio.
 Product Planner Jim Kilborne aided the customer requirement scope for the project.
 Garrett's technical layout for the Miata was the road map for the difficult work of productionizing the concept, achieved by Project Manager Toshihiko Hirai and his team of engineers at Mazda's headquarters in Hiroshima, Japan.
 Members of this team included Takao Kijima, T. Watanabe, S. Kubo, Jiro Maebayashi, and others.
 The collaboration between the US studio and Mazda’s headquarters was unique, and the passion that was poured into the P729 project on both shores created a very successful product in the MX-5 Miata.

 Garrett has said, "In the Miata, from the concept that a bunch of wild-eyed Americans had in ’83 to what you can buy today, there’s not a single compromise."
 The MX-5 Miata has become the best-selling and most-raced sports car in automotive history.
 Garrett also served as a prototype test engineer, coordinating test excursions to test sites in the Southwestern U.S. and various race tracks.

 Garrett left Mazda and returned to the Southeastern U.S. to pursue independent engineering opportunities involving technology transfers funded by venture capitalists.
 As a hobby, he started the Miata Club of America (MCA) with former engineering college roommate Vince Tidwell and Barbara Beach.
 The Miata Club of America grew to be the largest car club in the world at the time, with over 35,000 members and 100 local chapters.
 Garrett published Miata Magazine in his spare time, a six-issue per year publication with an annual circulation of over 100,000 copies.